stdevel/osad2019-iac/packer/README.md

 10. Convert to template

 # Creating the template
-To create the template, perform with the following steps.
+To create the template, perform the following steps.

 Validate the template:
 ```